Peppags/CRISPRont-CRISPRofft/README.md

 ```
 CRISPR-OFFT takes the sgRNA-DNA sequence pair with lenght of 23 as the inputs.

-## Content
-* **./data/test.csv:** The testing examples with sgRNA sequence and label indicating the on-target cleavage efficacy
-* **./weights/CRISPR-ONT.h5:** The well-trained weights for CRISPR-ONT model
-* **./CRISPR-ONT.py:** The python code of CRISPR-ONT model, it can be ran to reproduce our results
-* **./CRISPR-OFFT.py:** The python code of CRISPR-OFFT model, it can be ran to reproduce our results
-* **./result/result.csv:** The prediction results of CRISPR-ONT model

 ## Usage
 ### Testing CRISPR-ONT with test set
 * python CRISPR-ONT.py